Philodendron Red Anderson: Light, Water, Soil Recipe, Propagation & More

 2. Watering Your Red Anderson Philodendron

-Water your Red Anderson Philodendron when the top inch of soil feels dry.
+Water your Philodendron Red Anderson when the top inch of soil feels dry.
 Maintain soil moisture by watering thoroughly but make sure the soil is well-draining to avoid overwatering.
 Consistently moist soil is ideal, but standing water can cause root rot.
 During winter, reduce watering frequency due to slower growth rates.

 3. Temperature Range